M2CEE7/ApptivateMobileApp/README.md

 # ApptivateMobileApp
-The Mobile App cariant of the Apptivate UQMS
+The Mobile App variant of the Apptivate UQMS